TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

     and x4, x5, x6 for Layout 3 and 4.
 17 options are: Delete Backspace Tab AltTab Insert Esc PScr AltPScr Return C/R L/F NumLock CapsLock ScrollLock Cut Copy Paste.
 For example *x1*3 - 1st top-row key in Layout 1 (M) will change from [Cut] to [Tab].
 (Press [*Cm] until *x1* shows then press [345] once, press [ADD] press [EXE]) To reset use *x1*0 - will reset all six x1-x6 to Cut, Copy, Paste.
+(v) Mouse Cursor and Scroll movement: *m1*nn Scroll amount 1-10 (default 1) and *m2*nn Cursor move amount 1-99
+    (default 5).
+For example *m2*20 will change the cursor jump movement to 20 from the 5 default.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra